ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 #### Focus mode

-With multiple changes to the Back Office UI, which are intended to expose the most important information and actions, editors can better focus on their work.
+With multiple changes to the Back Office UI intended to expose the most important information and actions, editors can now better focus on their work.
 For more information, see [Focus mode](https://doc.ibexa.co/projects/userguide/en/latest/getting_started/discover_ui/#focus-mode).

 ![Focus mode](img/4.6_focus_mode.png "Focus mode")

 As part of this effort, some other changes were introduced that apply to both regular and Focus mode:

+- In Content item details view, tabs have been reordered by their relevance
 - **Authors** and **Sub-items** are now separate tabs in Content item details view
 - Former **Details** tab is now called **Technical details** and changed its position
-- Preview is available in many new places, such as a **View** tab in Content item details view, or when you hover over Content items in the Content Tree
+- Preview is available in many new places, such as the **View** tab in Content item details view, or as miniatures when you hover over the Content Tree

 ![Sub-items tab](img/4.6_sub_items_tab.png "Sub-items tab")